 575 The Wethers and the Butcher.
 (A Butcher came after Sheep and was allowed by the flock to take them one at a time.
 The last finally realized and felt bad about what they had allowed.)
 Not linked yet

 576 The Fowler and the Birds.
 A Fowler was injured and cried while killing birds.
 A young bird thought it was pity; an older set him straight.

 577 The Crow and the other Birds at Dinner.
+(A Crow invited other birds for a celebration supper.
+After they arrived he locked the door and celebrated by eating each in turn.)
 Not linked yet

 580 The Covetous Man and the Envious Man.
 Greed and Jealousy in neighbors caused one to be granted twice what the other asked for.
 One asked for treasure but the other asked that one eye be blinded.

 581 The Boy and the Thief.
 A Thief met a boy by a well who said he lost silver down the well.
 The Thief undressed and jumped into the well to steal it.
 Done; boy and clothes gone.

 582 The Farmer and his Ox.
 (A farmer tries to tame an ox by cutting his horns and making him work.
 The ox kicked up dirt and was never tamed so the farmer gave up.)
 Not linked yet